 How to Use Windows 8 Log Collector

-Right click on the icon and click on “Run as administrator”.
-If you don’t run it as administrator, you’ll get Access Denied error.
+- Right-click on the icon and click on “Run as administrator”.
+If you don’t run it as administrator, you’ll get an Access Denied error.

-Once you done go to your desktop and you’ll find a folder “W8” with all the logs.
+- Once you have done go to your desktop and you’ll find a folder “W8” with all the logs.

-A little explanation about the logs it collect:
+A little explanation about the logs it collects:

 MSINFO32 a.k.a System Information Tool, collects system information, such as the devices that are installed in your computer, or device drivers that are loaded in your computer, and provides a menu for displaying the associated system topics.
 You can use System Information to diagnose computer issues.

-Minidump usually get generated after a crash i.e. after a Blue Screen of Death.
-It gets created under Windows directory in a folder called “Minidump”.
+Minidump usually gets generated after a crash i.e. after a Blue Screen of Death.
+It gets created under the Windows directory in a folder called “Minidump”.

-When a system crashes it creates a snapshot of the state of the computer at the exact moment of failure and analyze it with a conventional debugger.
+When a system crashes it creates a snapshot of the state of the computer at the exact moment of failure and analyzes it with a conventional debugger.

 This tool only collects Application and System Logs. and according to Microsoft these are the explanation:

-The Hosts File in Windows and other operating systems is used to associate host names with IP addresses.
-Malware often mess with Host file which often leads to issues like unable to connect to a specific website or Local Network is not assessable etc. This is what it look like:
+The Hosts File in Windows and other operating systems is used to associate hostnames with IP addresses.
+Malware often messes with the Host file which often leads to issues like unable to connect to a specific website or Local Network is not assessable etc. This is what it looks like: